bbauska/CS198.1x/readme.md

 He also has unique ownership of the network topology, since he owns a lot of nodes around the network, and also since he has a large proportion of the network mining power.

-So, as a closing note, know that outside of what we presented in this module, there are a lot more attacks and defenses, such as eclipse attacks and stubborn mining, which take into account network latency, topology, and more.
+As a closing note, know that outside of what we presented in this module, there are a lot more attacks and defenses, such as eclipse attacks and stubborn mining, which take into account network latency, topology, and more.

 ### Text: Lecture 5 Summary